wasakredit/developer-site/docs/quickstart-sdk-dotnet.md

 ### <a name="custom_callbacks">Handling custom checkout callbacks</a>

-Optionally, you're able to pass an options object to the `init` javascript function.
+You're able to pass an options object to the `init` javascript function.
 Use this if you want your own custom handling of the onComplete, onRedirect and onCancel checkout events.

 ```javascript
 <script>